prohippo/ActiveWatch/README.md

 an automatic clustering demonstration.
 These are found in separate runnable jar files in the subdirectory jars.
 Documentation is skimpy, but there is now a PDF file (HowToIndexText.pdf) that should provide essential information.
-If the creek don't rise, a user manual is forthcoming.
+If the creek don't rise, A user manual should be forthcoming.

-To build out c1wyour mowna basic AW clustering capability, run the 'build' shells script included with the AW GitHub download.
+To build out c1wyour mowna basic AW clustering capability, run the 'build' shell script included with the AW GitHub download.
 The script is for macOS Darwin Unix and should be edited for your computing platform.
 You will have to install a Java JDK if you do not have one already.
-Everything in the AW demonstration will have to run from a command line.
+Everything in the AW demonstration still has to run from a command line.

 AW software is free for all uses and is released under BSD licensing.